glouppe/info8002-large-scale-data-systems/lecture1.md

     - adding $O(1)$ new types of medium requires $O(N)$ translator sub-systems;
 - Adds **complexity** inside the network;
 - Increases the barrier to host attachment;
-- Requires control over nodes.
+- Requires control over nodes one attaches to.

 ---